Comparing Qlik Sense Client-Managed to Qlik Cloud

 The client-managed version of Qlik Sense is available on Microsoft Windows.
 Qlik Sense Enterprise on Windows can be deployed on-premises or in the cloud.

-Developing apps collaboratively in shared spaces
+Developing applications collaboratively in shared spaces

 Windows